UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_00_Instructions.md

      alt="GitHub Desktop visual with buttons to add your new local repository" style="width: 55%;">

-You will see something similar to the following… Keep in mind some listed files (on the left of your screen) may be different due to RStudio version differences.
+You will see something similar to the following. (**Hint**: Keep in mind some listed files on the left of your screen may be different due to RStudio version differences)

 <img src="Images/new_repo_in_github_desktop.png"
      alt="GitHub Desktop screen upon adding new repository; files listed on the left"